boyali/ButterworthFilterTools/README.md

     -0.585518 + j -1.80204

-    The Continuous Time Transfer Function of the Filter is ;
+    The Continuous-Time Transfer Function of the Filter is ;

              24.422
     --------------------------------------------------------